-At Yoga Bharati, we take yoga not only as a complete holistic practice for self-growth and self-transformation, but also to heal the diseases and health conditions resulting from modern lifestyle and stress.
+At Yoga Bharati, we believe yoga as a complete holistic practice for self-growth and self-transformation.
+Yoga has shown to improve quality of life and can accelerate healing of the chronic conditions resulting from modern lifestyle and stress.
 Read our white paper on issue publication below to read our yogic concepts at a high level:

 Yogic Concept of Disease and Stress

 The fundamental Yogic belief is that disease is a disturbance in the naturally healthy and well-functioning human mechanism.
 These disturbances occur at five levels of human existence--also known as the Pancha Kosha: